 Self-Directed Learning Teenagers who visit the center are the authors of their own education.
-They can invest themselves completely to their interests.
-Each learner is invited to take the initiative, with or without the help of other members, to identify his/her learning needs.
-They are encouraged to voice their goals and intentions (whether social, cultural, or academic) and propose self-determined deadlines, which they can self evaluate.
-The learners and facilitators periodically decide on the themes that will animate the workshops.
-Specialized volunteers may be invited to the center, depending on the various needs voiced by the teenagers.
+They can invest themselves completely in their interests, whether they be art, play, reading… Each learner is invited to take the initiative, with or without the help of other members, to identify his/her needs.
+They are encouraged to voice their goals and intentions (whether social, cultural, or academic) and propose self-determined deadlines, which they can self-evaluate.
+The learners and facilitators periodically decide on the activities and on themes that will guide workshops.
+Specialized volunteers may be invited to the center, depending on the various needs voiced by the youth.
 Each member of Mont-Libre is in charge of building his/her own schedule, based on personal interests and offered educational activities, and consolidates his/her learning to the proficiency level that they set up to attain.
-Attendance to workshops led by volunteers and mentors is encouraged, but remains optional.
+Attendance in workshops led by volunteers and mentors is encouraged but remains optional.

 Democratic assemblies and decision-making processes Except for a few pre-determined topics identified by the facilitators (for instance, to guarantee security), all members of the center take decisions with regard to the functioning of the center.
 Democratic assemblies take place on a weekly basis.
 The activities and the rules of the center are decided upon following the one-person-one-vote principle.
 During decision-making processes, we aim to reach a consensus before taking a decision.
 If a consensus cannot be reached, the proposition that is preferred by the majority is chosen and tried for a week.
 During this time, all members are asked to continue reflecting on possible solutions that could satisfy the needs of those who had preferred another proposition.